 Metabolomics Arm:

 Plasma Metabolite Extraction- All steps were done on ice unless otherwise indicated.
-Plasma samples (50 ul) were thawed for 30 mins, then 200uL of prechilled extraction solvent (100% MeOH with 1 mM sulfamethazine as an internal standard) was added to each sample.
-Samples were mixed by vortexing for 2 minutes then incubated at 20C for 20 min to aid in protein precipitation.
+Plasma samples (50 ul) were thawed for 30 mins, and then 200uL of prechilled extraction solvent (100% MeOH with 1 mM sulfamethazine as an internal standard) was added to each sample.
+Samples were mixed by vortexing for 2 minutes and then incubated at 20C for 20 min to aid in protein precipitation.
 Samples were centrifuged at 16,000 x g for 15 min to pellet the protein precipitate.
-Supernatant was then transferred into 96-well deep well plate, dried using centrifugal low-pressure system and stored at -80C once dry.
+The supernatant was then transferred into 96-well deep well plate, dried using a centrifugal low-pressure system, and stored at -80C once dry.

 Metabolomics LC-MS2 Analysis – Metabolomic LC-MS2 was performed on a Q-Exactive mass spectrometer coupled to a Thermo Vanquish HPLC system.
 The chromatographic analysis was carried out on a Polar C18 100A LC Column 100x21mm (Catalog no. 00D-4759-AN).
 5uL of each sample was injected and run on a 10-minute gradient.
 The mobile phase solvents (solvent A, water- 0.1% formic acid; solvent B, acetonitrile-0.1% formic acid) were run at a flow rate of 0.500mL/min and chromatographic separation was achieved using the following gradient: 0 to 1 minute 5% B, 1 to 7 min a linear increase from 5 to 100% B, 7 to 7.5 minute held at 100% B, 7.5 minute to 8 minute a linear decrease from 100% to 5% B, and then 5% B from 8 minute to 10 minute.